The BA Amex Premium Plus

 The Sign-Up Bonus for the BA Premium Plus Credit Card

 The British Airways American Express Premium Plus credit card offers 25,000 Avios points when you spend £3,000 in your first 3 months.
-This can be increased to 26,000 by using this link.
+This can be increased to 26,000 by using this link and scrolling down to the correct card.

 Membership reward points can be directly converted to Avios and with a number of other partners.

 What are the Other Benefits of the British Airways American Express Premium Plus Card?

 One of the most enticing elements of this card is the 2-4-1 BA voucher when you spend £10,000.
 This allows you to book two Avios redemption flights for the miles of one and is extremely valuable if used for long-haul Business redemptions.
 If you were to use these for 2 Club World flights to say Barbados on a peak day, this would save you 150,000 Avios points.
 That could be you at the Sandy Lane Hotel Barbados below.

 Earn 1.5 Avios point for virtually every £1 spent on the card.
 These can be applied to the 26,000 sign-up bonus and will help you reach those further-away destinations.
 You receive double Avios (3 per £1) when you book flights or holidays directly through British Airways – click here to see current deals.